fbpx

 Hula dancing at sunset at the Royal Kona luau.
 Photo credit: Marcie Cheung

-The dancing was beautiful and it was a great way to keep the audience entertained before being invited to grab food.
+The dancing was beautiful and a great way to keep the audience entertained before being invited to grab food.

 Food/Drinks